 There are no plans to change the subjects used for the measure at present.
 The make-up of the English Baccalaureate is kept under review in the wider context of ongoing education reforms.

 The English Baccalaureate is made up of English, mathematics, history or geography, the sciences and a language.
-A full list of the qualifications that count towards the English Baccalaureate in 2012 is available to download from the performance tables website.
+A full list of the qualifications that count towards the English Baccalaureate is available to download from the performance tables website.

 Ministers have decided that, from 2014, in line with changes to the way in which qualifications are recognised in performance tables, there should be greater alignment between the EBacc measure and other performance measures.
 The recognition of IGCSE-style qualifications (also known as level 1 and level 2 certificates) will continue.
 In addition, qualifications that are regulated by Ofqual and approved by the Department for Education for inclusion in key stage 4 performance tables for the relevant year will count towards the EBacc measure if they: